jenslaufer/abnb-site/_posts/2018-06-04-how-to-improve-your-pricing.md

 ---
-title: How to increase your pricing
+title: How to improve your pricing
 categories:
   - airbnb
   - pricing